McLarenCollege/foundations_public/second-last-index-gabriel.md

 Given an array of names create a function `secondLastIndex` that returns the second last index of  the name `Gabriel`  in the array.

-If the name `Gabriel` does not exist atleast twice, return -1.
+If the name `Gabriel` does not exist at least twice, return -1.

 ```js